“and the time came when the risk to remain tight in a bud was more painful than the risk it took to blossom.”

 :: anais nin

-The life you’ve built no longer feels aligned with who you are becoming.
+The life you’ve been living no longer feels aligned.

 Divorce & Separation Transitions